Trump, Hunter Biden share unlikely gambit: Both say they’re unfairly targeted

 Trump, who has made similar claims of prosecutorial bias in his other prosecutions, has filed the motion only in his election interference case, which has been brought to a halt while the court system weighs another bid from him to toss it, arguing he is immune from prosecution as a former president.

-Biden has thus far only filed the motion in his Delaware gun case, doing so before authorities brought significant tax crimes charges against him in California.
+Biden has thus far only filed the motion in his Delaware gun case, doing so before authorities brought significant tax crime charges against him in California.

-Selective and vindictive prosecution motions are slightly different, though both men have said each apply to their circumstances.
+Selective and vindictive prosecution motions are slightly different, though both men have said each applies to their circumstances.

 “At a minimum, the burden on somebody raising that argument is going to be to show that there are extremely similar circumstances among two defendants or sets of defendants and the prosecution has pursued group A and not group B,” Robbins said.